EpiGenomicsCode/OmniFold/README.md

 *   Configuration files generated for each model.
 *   Log files (`ensemble_prediction.log`, `alphafold3_run.log`, `boltz_run.log`, `chai1_run.log`).
 *   If MSAs were generated, intermediate MSA files may also be present in a subdirectory (e.g., `msa_intermediate_files`, `msas_forChai`).
+*   `omnifold_job.json`: A state file that contains the paths to all the generated configuration files.
+This file is used to link the MSA and GPU phases.

 ## HTML Report Generation